simcap/scanner/README.md

 ## Notes

 * the `git` commits and history show my coding timeline and approach.
-* on purpose we did not use the very useful `--webxml` nmap option that already provides HTML reporting using XSLT.
+* we did not use on purpose the very useful `--webxml` nmap option that already provides HTML reporting using XSLT.
-* our basic HTML report can be easily made better looking with time.
+* our basic HTML report can be easily made better looking.
 * the code around HTML generation can be considered rightfully ugly since it embeds logic and view information.
 A small templating python library could be used.
 But since the HTML generated is so simple we keep it that way for more portability with the script.
+* program could be made faster by using threading the different jobs on IPv6 targets and other types of targets.
+Note that `nmap` is already good enough for optimizing when given multiple targets.